betfair-datascientists/betfair-datascientists.github.io/src/modelling/tennisDatathon.md

 ### What are the guidelines for the rated prices?

-- For each match, the sum of the reciprocals of all players must sum to 1
+- For each match, the sum of the reciprocals for both players must sum to 1
 - Each probability must be between 0 and 1, exclusive
 - No truncation of decimal points is required

 ### What happens for matches that don't happen because one of the players was eliminated?

-- Only matches that are played to the completion of at least 1 set will be considered for scoring
+- These matches will not be considered for scoring

 ### What happens in the event of a walkover or retirement?

-- Any match that has had at least one set completed will be considered for scoring
+- The match will only be considered for scoring if at least 1 set has been completed

 ---